 biodegradable synthetic fibres – plant-based synthetic textile material that meets the minimum standard for decomposition

 Biosilk is a term used to describe a biomimetic, synthetic fibre manufactured by sequencing protein (dragline silk) produced by the orb-weaving spider Nephila Clavipes.

-Viscose and Acetate, derived from cellulose were almost all the man-made fibres in existence before World War II.
-During the 1930s, after intensive fibre research, several new synthetic fibres were produced experimentally which led to the production of nylon..
-Read more..
+Man-made fibre.
+Viscose and Acetate, derived from cellulose, were almost all the human-made fibres in existence before World War II.
+During the 1930s, after intensive fibre research, several new synthetic fibres were produced which led to the production of nylon.

-Nylon is a synthetic fibre invented by DuPont that was used originally for hosiery but is used in many applications.
+Nylon fibre.
+It is a synthetic fibre invented by DuPont that was used originally for hosiery but in many applications.
 Nylon is naturally water-repellent, easy to dye, and very strong.
-These features have helped nylon replace cotton in many industrial uses, like bags and flags.
-Read more..
+These features have helped plastic replace cotton in many industrial uses, like bags and flags.

-Chemicals combined into large molecules called polymers, produce fibres like nylon, polyester, spandex, acrylic, mod acrylic, olefin, saran, spandex, and vinyl.
+Synthetic fibres are a term used on human-made treads.
+Chemicals combined into large molecules called polymers produce fibres like nylon, polyester, spandex, acrylic, modacrylic, olefin, saran, spandex, and vinyl.